DafnyVSCode/Dafny-VSCode/README.md

 If you wish to contribute, simply make your changes and submit a pull request.
 Make sure that your changes don't break the existing tests in the client/test folder.
 You can run the tests with `npm test` while in the client folder.
 For this to work, you have to set environment variable `DAFNY_PATH` on your system to your _Dafny_ release (without a "/" at the end of the path).
 Feel free to add any tests.

+Final note: Having the extension installed via the Visual Studio Marketplace (along with a _Dafny_ installation via the extension), can lead to conflicts with your locally built extension.
+It is therefore recommended to uninstall all previous installations of the extension from Visual Studio Code.

 ## Release

 To release a new version of Dafny VSCode, follow the description in [RELEASE.md](RELEASE.md).